ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 In order to test a strategy on the past history of a market we need some historical data.

 I used to use the free Yahoo financial API, however since it's demise I've started paying for data.
-Currently I use data from [Norgate](https://norgatedata.com/), [EOD Historical](https://eodhistoricaldata.com/) and from [IG](https://labs.ig.com/) who are one of my brokers.
+Currently, I use data from [Norgate](https://norgatedata.com/), [EOD Historical](https://eodhistoricaldata.com/) and from [IG](https://labs.ig.com/) who are one of my brokers.

 In order to demonstrate backtesting I must pick an instrument to trade.
 This isn't about choosing a good instrument I just need to choose something for demonstration purposes.

 The instrument I've picked for this post is STW, that's an [exchange traded fund](https://en.wikipedia.org/wiki/Exchange-traded_fund) for [the ASX 200 index](https://en.wikipedia.org/wiki/S%26P/ASX_200).
 Don't think this is the only option though!

 The backtesting technique I'm presenting in this post can be used for any instrument.
-You can backtest on futures, individual stocks, currencies or other exchange traded funds.
+You can backtest on futures, individual stocks, currencies, crypto or other exchange traded funds.
 You have a huge amount of choice in this regard, but ranking and portfolio selection is a larger topic that I might discuss in the future.

 See below for a 2017 chart of the ASX 200: